b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 ---

-# If you found this article useful, please share on social media using the icons below - Thank you :smiley:
+# If you found this article useful, feel free to using the icons below :smiley:
 {:.no_toc}